 Preliminary analysis was performed on the cost-effectiveness of photovoltaics.
 A sensitivity analysis was performed in HOMER on the capital cost of photovoltaics.
-PV was not part of the optimal solution until its capital cost was less than \$1.50 per watt, including inverter and installation costs; the exceptionally good wind resource reduces the cost-effectiveness of photovoltaics.
-When all of the cost effective wind is installed, there are substantial periods of time when excess energy is available.
+PV was not part of the optimal solution until its capital cost was less than \$1.50 per watt, including inverter and installation costs; the exceptionally good wind resource comparatively reduces the cost-effectiveness of photovoltaics.
+When all technological and operational aspects of the cost-effective wind are considered, there are substantial periods of time when excess energy is available.
 During these periods, any power produced by PV would not be usable.
 These results could change with the use of more load management or storage and could be examined further in a more detailed analysis.

+4.6.
 Potential for Load Management